 Capital expenditure during the year was carefully managed.
-Essential capital items acquired included:

-- new gaming machines and other operational assets to enhance product offerings in respect of the casino; - operational assets to enhance efficiencies and drive growth in respect of the hotel and food and beverage outlets; and - safety upgrades, energy-saving technologies and lifecycle works (including those in respect of the Dome) to maintain the Reef Hotel Casino complex to ensure its value is enduring and it remains a desirable and safe venue to visit and work.
+Essential capital items acquired included: new gaming machines and other operational assets to enhance product offerings in respect of to operational assets to enhance efficiencies and drive growth in respect of the hotel and food and safety upgrades, energy-saving technologies and lifecycle works (including those in respect of the the Reef Hotel Casino complex to ensure its value is enduring and it remains a desirable and sa and work. operational assets to enhance efficiencies and drive growth in respect of the hotel and food and beverage outlets; and safety upgrades, energy-saving technologies and lifecycle works (including those in respect of the Dome) to maintain the Reef Hotel Casino complex to ensure its value is enduring and it remains a desirable and safe venue to visit